Six Wild Security+ PBQs (and the Real-World Stories Behind Them)

 1. Sideloading: The Back-Alley App Store

 Picture this: you skip Google Play, grab a random APK from a forum, and hit install.
 That shortcut is called sideloading — and it's exactly how the vast majority of iOS and Android malware still sneaks in.
-Apple's own 2024 threat report blamed non-App-Store installs for nearly every iPhone infection they investigated.
+Apple's own threat analysis on sideloading (2021) blamed non-App-Store installs for nearly every iPhone infection they investigated.

 Mind-map showing sideloading, jailbreaking, and rooting risks and overlaps